wilmas-playground/m5-atom-hut/README.md

-# m5-atom-hut
-A hat for m5 atom to drive 12-24V led strips
+# A hat for m5 atom